-So your big question might be, “what the heck are flow through shares?
-How do they “flow through”?
-Who gave them that name anyways?”
+So your big question might be, “What the heck are flow through shares?
+How do they “flow through”? … and who gave them that name anyways?”

 I can’t answer who came up with the name Flow Through shares, but I’ll try and answer the former two questions.